Aidanng19/Aidan_Website/Recipe_Folder/Bolo_Bao.md

 ## Comments
 12/2/2025: Attempted to make the dough today.
 Surface burned faster than normal.
 1/2 tsp wasn't enough.
 The bread doesn't have enough flavor and I can't taste the egg at all.
 I'm increasing this to 2 tsp for next time.

+12/5/2025: I added more salt but I still can't really taste the bread that strongly.
+I'm not sure what I'm missing; do I need to mix it for longer?
+I mixed nail-sized chocolate into it and the chocolate tasted fantastic and mixed well into the dough.